Restream/reindexer/readme.md

 Reindexer can run in 3 different modes:

-- `embeded (builtin)` Reindexer is embeded into application as static library, and does not reuqire separate server proccess.
+- `embedded (builtin)` Reindexer is embedded into application as static library, and does not reuqire separate server proccess.
-- `embeded with server (builtinserver)` Reindexer is embeded into application as static library, and start server.
+- `embedded with server (builtinserver)` Reindexer is embedded into application as static library, and start server.
 In this mode other clients can connect to application via cproto or http.
 - `standalone` Reindexer run as standalone server, application connects to Reindexer via network